wp-plugins/jch-optimize/readme.txt

 There is a [pro version available](https://www.jch-optimize.net/subscribe/new/jchoptimizewp.html?layout=default) on the [plugin's website](https://www.jch-optimize.net) with more features to further optimize your website such as:

+* Load combined javascript file asynchronously
-* Optimize CSS Delivery
+* Optimize CSS Delivery to eliminate render blocking
 * CDN/Cookie-less Domain support
 * Optimize images
-* lazy load images
+* Lazy load images

 == Installation ==